xmengkinaxis/CPP/System Design Interview Checklist.md

 the user's needs, business goal, resource limitations, conflicting requirements, design constraints, and the prioritized user cases

 ## 8.1 Common Trade-off
+  * Consistency vs Availability (strong consistency can impact availability; prioritizing availability might result in eventual consistency); choose based on business requirements in case of network partition; e.g. consistency rather than availability for WhatsApp;
   * Performance vs Scalability (complex algorithm and data structure vs simpler components)
-  * Consistency vs Availability (strong consistency can impact availability; prioritizing availability might result in eventual consistency); choose based on business requirements in case of network partition
   * Data Integrity vs Performance
   * Short-Term vs Long-Term Goals (Immediate deliverables, potential technical debt vs Sustainable solutions, potential delays in short-term goals)
   * Reliability vs Cost
   * Security vs Usability
+  * Security vs Latency (secure with encryption, vs real-time experience); e.g. Security rather than latency for WhatsApp
   * Monolithic vs Microservices Architecture (Monolithic is simpler to develop and deploy, but lack the scalability and fault isolation of microservices; microservices offer better scalability but introduce complexity in terms of communication and management)
   * Real-time processing vs Batch Processing
-  * Data Normalization vs Denormalization (Normnalized database reduced data redundancy, but can be slower for certain query patterns; Denormalization can improve query performance, but might lead to data integrity issues)
+  * Data Normalization vs Denormalization (Normalized database reduced data redundancy, but can be slower for certain query patterns; Denormalization can improve query performance, but might lead to data integrity issues)
   * Caching vs Freshness
   * Centralized Control vs Decentralized Autonomy (simplify management, but be a single point of failure; vs more autonomy, but lead to inconsistencies or conflicts)